mouseless/baked/unreleased.md

   that reactions can happen only on certain conditions
 - `InputText` and `InputNumber` components are now introduced along with their basic conventions
-- `SimplePage` is now added to render simple pages with title and contents
+- `SimplePage` is now added to render simple pages with title and contents along with its basic conventions
-  - Default theme includes necessary conventions to render any type using `SimplePage`
+- `FormPage` is now added to render action methods as full pages
 - `Contents` utility component is now added that renders `List<Content>` with responsive styling
   - `ActionsAsDataPanelsUxFeature` is modified to add data panel to any content